 The Company's board of directors has overall responsibility for the establishment and oversight of the Company's risk management framework.
 The Company's risk management policies are established to identify and analyses the risks faced by the Company, to set appropriate risk limits and controls and to monitor risks and adherence to limits.
-Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the sampany's activities.
+Risk management policies and systems are reviewed regularly to reflect changes in market conditions and the Company's activities.
 The Company, through its training and management standards and procedures, aims to maintain a disciplined and constructive control environment in which all employees understand their roles and obligations.
-The board of Directors oversees how management management policies and procedures and reviews the adequacy of the risk management framework in a management framework in a standards and procedures and reviews the adequacy of the risk management framework in a management framework in a standards and reviews the adequacy of the risk management framework in a standards in the roles and procedures and reviews the adequacy of the risk management framework in a standards in the roles and procedures and reviews the adequacy of the risk management framework in a standards in the roles and procedures and reviews the adequacy of the risk management framework in a standards in the roles and procedures and reviews the adequacy of the risk management framework in a standards in the roles and procedures and reviews the adequacy of the risk management framework in a standards in the roles and procedures and reviews the adequacy of the risk management framework in a standards and reviews the adequacy of the risk management framework in a standards and procedures and reviews the adequacy of the risk management framework in a standards and procedures and reviews the adequacy of the risk management framework in a standards and procedures and reviews the adequacy of the risk management framework in the procedures and standards and procedures and standards and procedu b he risks faced by the Company.
+The board of Directors oversees how management monitors compliance with the company's risk management policies and procedures and reviews the adequacy of the risk management framework in relation to the risks faced by the Company.